hssb-racers/racers-ledger/README.md

 Hardspace Shipbreaker.

-BepInEx: https://github.com/BepInEx/BepInEx (You want the x64 version.)
+BepInEx: https://github.com/BepInEx/BepInEx/releases (You want the x64 .zip.)

-This mod (click [here on the Releases tab](https://git.sariya.dev/sariya/racers-ledger/releases) and download the zipped dll file)
+This mod (click [here or on the Releases tab](https://git.sariya.dev/sariya/racers-ledger/releases) and download the `.dll` file of the latest release)

 ## Installation